eu-nebulous/iot-dpp-orchestrator/iot_dpp/README.md

 [\[2\]](https://openproject.nebulouscloud.eu/#_ftnref2) [https://activemq.apache.org/components/artemis/documentation/](https://activemq.apache.org/components/artemis/documentation/)

+Events are transformed into metrics sent to the EMS for further usage in the app scalability definition.
+The metrics generated are the following:

+- eventType: MessagePublished
+- metrics: Size

+- eventType: MessageDelivered
+- metrics: Size, Latency

+- eventType: MessageAcknowledged
+- metrics: Size, Latency

+The metrics can be referenced in the metric model like:

+`{messageAddress}_{eventType}_{metric}`

 The following parameters are needed for the plugin:
 - monitored_queue_regex: A regex that matched against the queue names found on the broker to decide if monitoring data is to be generated for them.
 - reporting_topic_prefix: The prefix of the topic where monitoring data for each monitored queue will be published (defaults to `monitoring`).